Supporting Community Connection: CEEP Project

 The CEEP learning resources have now been trialed in one metropolitan (Central South Eastern Sydney) and one rural (Western NSW) location.
-The trails are being evaluated by the University of Sydney.
+The trials have been evaluated by the University of Sydney.

 MHCC has developed this trial and refinement of the findings and learning arising from the co-design process as well as the learning modules post trial.
 The learning resources will be freely available to all interested people.
 A final Project Report and Good Practice Guide will be developed to provide a framework for individuals, programs, organisations and communities about the different ways the CEEP Learning Resources can be used.

 Co-design Working Groups